bernardo1024/Sanwaf/README.md

 	<min></min>		- the min length allowed for this parameter (defaults to 0 if not specified)
 	<max-value></max-value>	- the max value allowed for numeric parameters
 	<min-value></min-value>	- the min value allowed for numeric parameters
+	<format></format>	- Establishes a format that the parameter must meet to be valid
 	<msg></msg>		- the error message for the parameter(s) (uses the shield or global error message is not specified)
 	<uri></uri>		- the uri that must match for the parameter evaluation to occur
 				- to specify multiple uri's for one item, use the ':::' delimiter.